abugid/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12 print the 10 newest files
 13 print sorted unique words
 14 search for a file with a specific pattern
+15 count the number of lines that contain a specific pattern